300+ Years in Marblehead

 In 1715 the congregation of the First Parish Church of Marblehead was advised by Reverend Cotton Mather, who was visiting from Boston, to seek a new minister to assist the aging Reverend Cheever.
 They considered three candidates.
 The most votes went to John Barnard,

-The second place candidate – the minister’s son – withdrew.
+The third place candidate – the minister’s son – withdrew.
 A large minority of members liked the third candidate so much that they chose to break off and form a new congregation.
 Although there was much controversy and antagonism surrounding the move, they prevailed, and the Second Church of Marblehead was founded under the leadership of Reverend Edward Holyoke.
 A meetinghouse was erected on New Meetinghouse Lane (later renamed Mugford Street in honor of a Marblehead Revolutionary War hero).

 Thus, the congregation dates from 1716.
 This was celebrated in a TriCentennial Celebration in 2016.